Common Uses for Plastic Channels

 Depending on your specific requirement, this material is available in both rigid and flexible forms.
 In addition, they are available in clear and opaque colors depending on your purpose and can be cut to any size.

-The advantage of using a flexible grade is their ability to be curved and used.
-Although, rigid PVC provides excellent impact resistance.
-They can be produced in the colors they are needed.
+The advantage of using a flexible grade is that it can be curved and used.
+Although rigid PVC provides excellent impact resistance, it can be produced in the colors needed.

-However long-term application requires durability, which is available in acrylic channels only.
+However, long-term applications require durability, which is available only in acrylic channels.
 PVC might deteriorate after a certain period, but acrylic keeps its state for ages.

 Polyethylene (PE) and Polypropylene (PP)